 Forgetting that context matters

-Word parts help, but they do not replace context.
-A term can be used in a broader or more specific way depending on the diagnosis, the specialty, or the surrounding phrase.
+Word parts help but do not replace context.
+A term can be used more broadly or more specifically depending on the diagnosis, specialty, or surrounding phrase.

 Forcing a breakdown that does not fit

-Not every medical word is cleanly divisible into prefix, root, and suffix.
-Some are borrowed more directly from Latin or Greek, and some shorten over time in actual use.
+Not every word divides cleanly into prefix, root, and suffix.
+Some are borrowed more directly from Latin or Greek, and some shorten over time in real use.

-Try your own version with dermatitis or cardiology.
-Break the term into parts, write a plain-language meaning, then check whether your interpretation fits the context.
+To practice, break down dermatitis or cardiology into parts, write a plain-language meaning, then check whether it fits the context.
 That is one of the fastest ways to make medical terminology feel readable instead of memorized.

 Need help with a problem?